 &lt;sup>19Liquefied natural gas imports are set based on the price in the previous NEMS iteration and are effectively "fixed" when the NGTDM determines a natural gas market equilibrium solution; whereas the other two categories are determined as a part of the market equilibrium process in the NGTDM.

-&lt;sup>20The annual oil production level is determined in the OGSM and can vary between each iteration of NEMS.
-For programming convenience natural gas produced with oil shales (OGSHALENG) is also added to this category.
+&lt;sup>20For programming convenience natural gas produced with oil shales (OGSHALENG) is also added to this category.